Considering a country-code domain for your business?

-Don't let me scare you off: just be prepared to compete in this market like those doing it full time.
+Don't let me scare you off: just be prepared to compete in this market as aggressively as the locals.

 If you've made it this far, a ccTLD is probably for you.
 You just need to answer "when" and "how".
 A good next step is to review our international SEO checklist.
 It begins with a few more soul-searching questions, before stepping into the tactical nuances that are exclusive to international SEO.